vrittansh/ScrapBook/README.md

-# PocketBack

-# 📚 ScrapBook — Read Later Dashboard
+# ScrapBook — Read Later Dashboard

 > No ads.
 No pop-ups.
 Just a quiet corner of the web to read your articles.